scalacenter/course-management-tools/docs/reference-cmtc.md

 [`cmt.test-code-folders`](reference-config.md#test-code-folders) and
 [`cmt.read-me-files`](reference-config.md#read-me-files).
 All other files are left as-is.
 This command will be part of the normal workflow used by someone solving all exercises in-sequence:
-After finishing an exercise successfully (and making the tests pass), the student executes the `cmtc next-exercise` command, which pulls in the exercise instructions and test and the process can continue.
+After finishing an exercise successfully (by making all tests pass), the student executes the `cmtc next-exercise` command, which pulls in the instructions and tests for the next exercise and the exercise solving process can continue.

 > Warning: this command will overwrite any modification that a student has made to tests.
 > Any custom tests have to be saved in a location that is not part of the configured